Allocation of Parental Responsibilities (Formerly Known As Child Custody)

 Responsive Child Custody Attorneys Serving Cook, Lake and DuPage County

 The divorce lawyers of Gordon & Perlut, LLC understand that the most difficult aspect of any legal case is the question of Illinois child custody.
-Section 602.5 of the Illinois Marriage and Dissolution of Marriage Act requires a court to determine allocation of parental responsibilities (formerly known as custody) in accordance with the best interest of the child.
+Section 602.5 of the Illinois Marriage and Dissolution of Marriage Act requires a court to determine the allocation of parental responsibilities (formerly known as custody) in accordance with the best interest of the child.
 The court shall consider all of the following:

 Determining Allocation of Parental Responsibilities